 where p and q are integers (and q ≠ 0).

-Similarly, a rational expression is one that can be expressed as a quotient of polynomials, i.e. p/q where p and q are polynomials (and q ≠ 0).
+Similarly, a rational expression (sometimes called an algebraic fraction) is one that can be expressed as a quotient of polynomials, i.e. p/q where p and q are polynomials (and q ≠ 0).

 is not a rational expression.
 The denominator is not a polynomial.

 A rational expression can be simplified if the numerator and denominator contain a common factor.

 First, factor out a constant from both numerator and denominator.
 Write the 9 as 3 · 3.